How to Make and Can Your Own Pickles

 Making and canning your own pickles is one of the easiest and frugal things you can do with produce!
-If you are growing your own cucumbers, you can bottle them as you pick them with this recipe and do just a couple of bottles at a time!
+Are your cucumbers ready to be made into pickles?
+If so, you can bottle them as you pick them with this recipe and do just a couple of bottles at a time!

 - 1 large pot